junaidmugloo/Prisma_ORM/Readme.md

   _id: "myReplicaSet",
   members: [{ _id: 0, host: "127.0.0.1:27017" }]
 })
-Verify Replica Set Status
+Step 4: Verify Replica Set Status
 Check that the replica set has been initiated correctly.
 You should see:

 bash
 Copy code
 { ok: 1 }
-If { ok: 1 } is returned, the replica set has been successfully configured, and your issue should be resolved.